musikele/musikele.github.io/_posts/2019-06-16-jest-puppeteer-for-testing-a-complex-js-library.md

 }
 ```

 This is part of my setup.
 I will go through some of these options so you can choose wisely.
-However, since I also use Webpack + Babel in my toolchain, ...well, read on, I'll express later my final setup.

 ### The "target" option